vyperlang/vyper/docs/installing-vyper.rst

 Creating a virtual environment
 ==============================

+Because pip installations are not isolated by default, this method of installation is meant for more experienced Python developers who are using Vyper as a library, or want to use it within a Python project with other pip dependencies.

 It is **strongly recommended** to install Vyper in **a virtual Python environment**, so that new packages installed and dependencies built are